 - 1. VTC wristband

 - 2. Birthday Card

 - 3. Candy

 - 4. Journals

 - 5. Calendars/Planners

 - 6. Toiletries

 - 7. Hand shake from the Judge

 - 8. Verbal Praise from the Judge

 - 9. Pocket Calendar and Journal

 - 10. Later Curfews

 - 11. Travel Privileges

 - 12. Removal from House Arrest

 - 13. Permission to leave court early

-- 14. Inspirational Sayings

-- 15. Round of applause in court

-- 16. Gift cards when moving phases

-- 17. Permission to attend AA/ NA supported outings

-- 18. Phase advancement/graduation

-- 19. Certificates

-B. Milestones:
+22 Indiana County Veterans Treatment Court Revised June 2023

-- Acceptance into the VTC Program Participants receive a VTC Wristband and VTC Handbook. - b.
-Phase Advancement Participants shall receive an award or certificate, Gif Card (\$20.00), handshake from the Judge. - c.
-Graduation Participants will handshake from Judge and Team Members, and award memorializing their successful completion of the program.
+- 14. Inspirational Sayings - 15.
+Round of applause in court - 16.
+Gift cards when moving phases - 17.
+Permission to attend AA/ NA supported outings - 18.
+Phase advancement/graduation - 19.
+Certificates - B. Milestones: - a.
+Acceptance into the VTC Program Participants receive a VTC Wristband and VTC Handbook. - b.
+Phase Advancement -Participants advancing to the next phase shall receive verbal recognition of the achievement, a round of applause, their Phase Pin, and a handshake from the Judge and/or other members of the Treatment Team. - c.
+Graduation Participants will handshake from Judge and Team Members, and a Certificate memorializing their successful completion of the program, and their name will be placed on the Veterans Treatment Court plaque located in the Courtroom. - C. Sobriety: - a.

-C. Sobriety:

-- a.
 Participants will receive a round of applause in Court whenever they indicate the number of days sober. - b.
-Sobriety as defined in each phase receive an award that participant will carry and bring to each Court session, including graduation.

-D. Random Drawing - Every Participant that has progressed to Phase II, III, IV, or V, that is in attendance and has been in full compliance, made all Court sessions, probation contacts, treatment appointments, and complied with all other VTC requirements for the Preceding month will have their name placed in a bowl for a random drawing.
-The winner will receive a \$20.00 gift card.
+Sobriety as defined in each phase receive an award that participant will carry and bring to each Court session, including graduation. - D. Random Drawing Every Participant that has progressed to Phase II, III, IV, or V, that is in attendance and has been in full compliance, made all Court sessions, probation contacts, treatment appointments, and complied with all other VTC requirements for the Preceding month will have their name placed in a bowl for a random drawing.
+The winner will receive a gift card.